2020–21 Slovak Women's First League: Controversy

-The Executive Committee of the Slovak Football Association has decided to cancel the 2020/2021 season in all youth and women's competitions conducted by the Slovak Football Association.
-At the time of approval this decision, Partizán Bardejov were in second place, three points behind Slovan who however played two more matches.
+The Executive Committee of the Slovak Football Association decided to cancel the 2020–21 season in all youth and women's competitions conducted by the Slovak Football Association.
+At the time of the decision, Partizán Bardejov were in second place, three points behind Slovan who had however played two more matches.
 Partizán even defeated Slovan in an away match and remained the only undefeated team in the league.
-The support for Partizán state also Slovak footballer Marek Hamšík.
+Slovak footballer Marek Hamšík expressed support for Partizán.

 As a consequence of this decision, Partizán did not apply to the next season and women's football in Bardejov ended due to financial problems.
-If they started in the Champions League, they earned prize money at least €90,000 which would be enough to fund club for the next season.
+If the club had started in the Champions League, they would have earned prize money of at least €90,000, which would have been enough to fund the club for the next season.